PlayableLab FAQs

 - Video Playable projects typically take minutes to hours depending on overlay complexity.

-- Full AI-Lab chat builds vary with iteration depth — first playable in one chat turn, polish in follow-ups.
+- Full PlayAI chat builds vary with iteration depth — first playable in one chat turn, polish in follow-ups.

 - Export itself is one click per ad network after preview looks right.